Kafunta River Lodge overlooks the Luangwa River beyond a floodplain.

 Further dining info: Kafunta can do room service but this needs to be pre-arranged, as there are no phones in the chalets.

-Attitude towards children: Children of any age are welcomed by the lodge, but under the age of 12 they are not permitted to go on walking safaris.
+Attitude towards children: There are no specific age limits for the lodge, but children under 7 are allowed only at the manager’s discretion.
+Park rules state that children under the age of 12 are not permitted to go on walking safaris.

-Property’s age restrictions: There are no age restrictions at Kafunta.
+Property’s age restrictions: There are no specific age restrictions at Kafunta, but children under 7 are allowed only at the manager’s discretion.

 Special activities & services: Families staying at Kafunta are allocated their own vehicle so as not to disturb other guests.
 The camp is very flexible on mealtimes and can prepare children's meals, too.